-Funding a greements are investment contracts sold to domestic and international institutional investors.
-Funding a greement lia bilities are equal to the account value and are established by contract deposits, increased by interest credited and decreased by contract coupon payments and maturities.
+Funding agreements are investment contracts sold to domestic and international institutional investors.
+Funding agreement liabilities are equal to the account value and are established by contract deposits, increased by interest credited and decreased by contract coupon payments and maturities.
 Contract holders do not have the right to terminate the contract prior to the contractually stated maturity date.
 The Company may retire funding a greements prior to the contractually-stated maturity date by repurchasing the agreement in the market or, in some cases, by calling the agreement.
-If this occurs, the difference in value is an adjustment to interest credited to liabilities for deposit-type contracts in the Statutory Statements of Operations.
+If this occurs, the difference in value is an adjustment to interest credited to liabilities for deposit-type contracts in the Consolidated Statutory Statements of Operations.
 Credited interest rates vary by contract and can be fixed or floating.
 Agreements do not have put provisions or ratings-based triggers.
 The liability of non-U.S. dollar denominated funding a greements may increase or decrease due to changes in foreign exchange rates.
-Currency swaps are employed to eliminate foreign exchange risk from all funding a greements issued to back non-U.S. dollar denominated notes.
+Currency swaps are employed to eliminate foreign exchange risk from all funding agreements issued to back non-U.S. dollar denominated notes.

-Under the note programs, the Company creates special purpose entities (SPEs), which are investment vehicles or trusts, for the purpose of issuing medium-term notes to investors.
-Proceeds from the sale of the medium-term notes issued by these SPEs are used to purchase funding a greements from the Company.
-The payment terms of a ny particular series of notes are matched by the payment terms of the funding a greement securing the series.
-Notes are currently issued from the Company's $$16.0 \, \text{billion Global Medium-Term Note Program}$.
+Under the note programs, MassMutual creates special purpose entities (SPEs), which are investment vehicles or trusts, for the purpose of issuing medium-term notes to investors.
+Proceeds from the sale of the medium-term notes issued by these SPEs are used to purchase funding a greements from MassMutual.
+The payment terms of any particular series of notes are matched by the payment terms of the funding agreement securing the series.
+Notes are currently issued from MassMutual's \$16.0 billion Global Medium-Term Note Program.